From £54,1058

 The dual-motor set-up lends a neutral, benign handling balance, and despite a surfeit of power, the rear wheels stay resolutely in line; steering is quick but short on feedback.

-At 2.3 turns from lock to lock, the steering is reasonably quick, and it has a consistently and naturally weighty feel.
+At 2.3 turns from lock to lock, the steering is reasonably quick and has a consistently and naturally weighty feel.
 You need to probe the limits of grip before it starts feeding anything back, but that’s not unusual in modern cars.
 That said, there is a slight woolliness to responses that we also observed with the otherwise dynamically excellent Kia EV6.
 That initially saps confidence, but you soon realise that there is enough grip to lean on, even if you can’t quite sense it through the rim.

-The front and rear motors are equally powerful, which creates a secure but somewhat unsatisfying handling balance.
+The front and rear motors are equally powerful, and that creates a secure but somewhat unsatisfying handling balance.
 There’s some torque steer under hard acceleration, and you can feel the rear squirm out of corners, but, on a dry road at least, it never develops into oversteer.
 Having a front motor also compromises the turning circle, which, at 11.9m, is typical for a fairly large car but unexceptional for a dedicated EV.

 Comfort and isolation